DUI Charges and Licensed Professionals

 EMTs – EMTs need to report DUI conviction within 30 days to the Pennsylvania Department of Health.
 In most case the EMT license is suspended.
 It becomes almost impossible for one to apply for a Certified EMT license with DUI conviction.

-As you can clearly see consequence of DUI conviction can be shattering for professionals and that is why you need a good Pittsburgh DUI Lawyer by your side to fight for your rights and safeguard your interests.
+As you can clearly see consequence of DUI conviction can be shattering for licensed professionals and that is why you need a good DUI Lawyer in Pittsburgh by your side to fight for your rights and safeguard your interests.
 Each case is different and the attorney would prepare a tailored strategy to defend you.